abhinav0git/scrollEffect/README.md

 # scrollEffect
+trying scroll effect
-scroll effect with js and css
+using js and css
+(just for fun website XD)